erikrose/blessings/README.rst

 What It Provides
 ================

-Terminator provides just one top-level object: ``Terminal``.
+Blessings provides just one top-level object: ``Terminal``.
 Instantiating a ``Terminal`` figures out whether you're on a terminal at all and, if so, does any necessary terminal setup.
 After that, you can proceed to ask it all sorts of things about the terminal.
 Terminal terminal terminal.